ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 In the following three questions, we asked respondents about their knowledge and usage levels of JavaScript libraries and frameworks.

-Last year, React, Vue and Angular 2+ saw the largest gains in knowledge levels.  jQuery was still the tool that most developers felt comfortable using, but it's actual usage level dipped substantially.
+Last year, React, Vue and Angular 2+ saw the largest gains in knowledge levels.  jQuery was still the tool that most developers felt comfortable using, but its actual usage level dipped substantially.

 This question looks at knowledge levels across the tools, asking respondents to indicate which JavaScript libraries and frameworks they have experience in.